HafsaHameed457/B-Info/Data_structures.md

 Non-Linear Data Structure: Data structures where data elements are not placed sequentially or linearly are called non-linear data structures.
 In a non-linear data structure, we can’t traverse all the elements in a single run only.
 Examples: Trees and Graphs.

+## Types of ds

+1. Array:
+Array is a linear data structure that stores a collection of elements of the same data type.
+Elements are allocated contiguous memory, allowing for constant-time access.
+Each element has a unique index number.